-Within the Personal Development curriculum, the intent is to positively develop learners' growth mindset, motivation, physical, financial and emotional wellbeing in line with the Learning Philosophy.
+Within the Personal Development curriculum, the intent is to positively develop learners' growth mindset, motivation, physical, financial and emotional wellbeing in line with the Learning

+Philosophy.
 During 'Connect to College' week at the start of the year, learners learn about the '3 R's' of Relationships, Readiness to learn and Routines, including Safeguarding and British Values.
-An effective campaign referred to as 'Speak Up Speak Out' was launched to raise awareness about sexual harassment and abuse.
+'Speak Up Speak Out' raises awareness about sexual harassment and abuse.
+In line with latest Keeping Children Safe in Education guidance, we have greater focus on ensuring learners know how to stay safe online and use AI responsibly and ethically in their studies.

 The Careers Readiness framework builds on the six areas identified within the Careers Development Institute (CDI) framework which are also linked to the eight Gatsby Benchmarks.
-The six learning areas are Grow Throughout Life, Explore Possibilities, Manage Career, Create Opportunities, Balance Life and Work, See The Big Picture.
+The six learning areas are Grow Throughout Life, Explore Possibilities, Manage Career, Create Opportunities, Balance Life and Work, See the Big Picture.
 There are a range of activities for learners in the areas of Careers Education, Careers Information, Careers Advice and Guidance and Work-Related Learning giving the learner a balanced experience to progress their career.